George J. Gaskin

-George J. Gaskin (February 1863 – December 14, 1920) was one of the most popular singers in the United States during the 1890s and an early American recording artist.
+George Jefferson Gaskin (February 16, 1863 – December 14, 1920) was a Northern Irish-born American recording artist, being one of the most popular singers in the United States during the 1890s.

 Biography

 Gaskin was born in Belfast, Ireland, but migrated to the United States in his youth.
 According to US Naturalization records, Gaskin arrived in New York City in June 1880 but did not attain citizenship until October 18, 1892.
 At that time he gave his address as 109 East 102nd Street.
 Gaskin's earliest known recordings were done for the Edison North American Phonograph Company on June 2, 1891.
 He may have been only the second vocalist to make commercial records for Edison (the first may have been African American whistler and singer George W. Johnson, recorded just one day earlier, on June 1).